ernestmalcolm/task-app/README.md

 This Task tracking app was developed as I learn ReactJS and all its basic components!
 It exhausts the power of ReactJs in terms of data state management with a mock json backend as a server which is unfortunately not hosted globally.

+You can find this app at <a href="https://ernestmalcolm-task-app.vercel.app">Task Tracker App</a>
+The mock back-end and server is unfortunately not live hence the empty task list in the live app.

 # User Interface preview

 ## Home Page